-Employees may be subject to a review of their criminal history record information at any time during employment.
-National criminal history checks based on an individual's fingerprints, photo, and other identification will be conducted on all employees and entered into the Texas Department of Public Safety (DPS) Clearinghouse.
+All employees are subject to a review of their criminal history record information at any time during employment.
+National criminal history checks based on an individual's fingerprints, photo, and other identification will be conducted and entered into the Texas Department of Public Safety (DPS) Clearinghouse.
 This database provides the district and SBEC with access to an employee's current national criminal history and updates to the employee's subsequent criminal history.